 GEA acknowledges that the responsible sourcing of raw materials is a fundamental part of its claim "engineering for a better world".
-That's why we have taken proactive steps to address this issue, particularly in critical sectors such as the production of steel or extraction of so called "Conflict Minerals".
-The extraction, trade and further processing of raw materials traditionally involves many stakeholders across several stages of the value chain.
-Collaborative cooperation between the participants in this value chain is therefore essential in this area in particular.
-For this reason, GEA specifically approaches its suppliers, peers, and associations in order to join forces to increase sustainability in the raw materials industry and minimize negative influences.
+That's why GEA has taken proactive steps to address this issue, particularly in critical sectors such as the production of steel or extraction of so-called "Conflict Minerals".
+The extraction, trade, and further processing of raw materials traditionally involves many stakeholders across several stages of the value chain.
+Collaborative cooperation between the participants in this value chain is therefore essential.
+For this reason, GEA specifically approaches its suppliers, peers and associations in order to join forces to increase sustainability in the raw materials industry and minimize negative influences.

-And GEA is already active in this field today.
-In associations such as "SteelZero", GEA works with partners from various stages of the value chain as well as third parties to develop processes, certifications and verifications that help to set industry-wide standards with regard to the impact of the raw materials industry on human rights and the environment.
+GEA is already active in this field today.
+In associations such as "SteelZero", GEA works with partners from various stages of the value chain as well as third parties, to develop processes, certifications and verifications that help to set industry-wide standards with regard to the impact of the raw materials industry on human rights and the environment.
 As a consequence, the developed standards help to transparently evaluate the sustainability of raw materials and the products made from them, thus enabling conscious decisions to purchase sustainably produced products.
-On this basis, GEA already purchases products that have been certified by third parties such as "ResponsibleSteel", the "Science Based Targets initiative" or "ISO 14076".
+On this basis, GEA already purchases products that have been certified by third parties such as "Responsible Steel", the "Science-Based Target initiative" or "ISO 14076".
 GEA has set itself clear goals to gradually increase the share of raw materials whose sustainability is third-party verified.

-In addition to collaborating with peers and partners, GEA is particularly committed to its suppliers when it comes to ensuring sustainability in respect to raw materials.
-Compliance with and implementation of the REACH regulation (registration, evaluation, authorization, and restriction of chemicals) is a matter of course for GEA and is clearly regulated in our General Terms and Conditions.
+In addition to collaborating with peers and partners, GEA is particularly committed to its suppliers when it comes to ensuring sustainability with respect to raw materials.
+Compliance with and implementation of the REACH regulation (Registration, Evaluation, Authorization and Restriction of Chemicals) is a matter of course for GEA and is clearly regulated in its General Terms and Conditions.
 In addition, GEA requires its suppliers to provide proofs of origin for all products supplied.
-GEA also has the purchasing practices of its suppliers regularly checked by third party auditors and requests improvements where necessary.
-Access and insight into its deeper supply chain, right down to the raw materials, starts with close collaboration with the direct suppliers.
-But it must not stop there.
+GEA also has the purchasing practices of its suppliers regularly checked by third-party auditors and requests improvements where necessary.
+Access and insight into its deeper supply chain, right down to the raw materials, starts with close collaboration with direct suppliers.
+However, it must not stop there.
 In the future, GEA is committed to investing even more in transparency and data availability beyond Tier 1 suppliers in order to achieve greater transparency in the deeper supply chain for more sustainable supplier decisions.